tytydraco/yessleep/out/The_hotel_that_Im_staying_in_has_quite_the_lively_lobby.md

 I got up to head back to my room when I noticed the folks at the bar all looking at me, and all lighting up as I walked past. *Fuck it, the bar lobby is always a good time.* I needed to shake off the bad energy.

-As I made my way to an open bar seat, the bartender gave me the same line he said to me last time:
+As I made my way to an open bar seat, the bartender gave me the same line he said to me earlier in the night:

 “Ahh you’re looking a little glum, Peter.”

 “It’s uh, still Kevin, but nice to see you again sir!”

 I plopped down at the lively bar area.
-Saw some familiar faces.
-The elderly woman I spoke with the previous night started it off -
+The elderly woman I spoke with the earlier kicked it off again -

 “You got any new stories for us, Kevin?
 Maybe tell us what you do for a living?”